Brandoncyu/connect4-vanilla/README.md

 ![screenshot](./photos/splash-image.png)

-This is a Connect Four game built with Vanilla JavaScript, jQuery, and Browserify.
+This is a Connect Four game built with Vanilla JavaScript, HTML, CSS, jQuery, and Browserify.
 Two players will be able to use this game.

 A version of this game built in React.
-You can find it [here](https://github.com/Brandoncyu/connect4-vanilla)
+You can find it [here](https://github.com/Brandoncyu/connect4-react).

 ## Getting Started

+The game is complete, so all you will need to do is click the "index.html" file to open up the game.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+If you would like to get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites